ldpercy/wiki-scitech/btrfs.md

 	@apt-snapshot-release-upgrade-foobar-2025-01-01_01:01:01

-NB while the timeshift GUI is running these snapshots are visible under `/run/timeshift/`.
+NB while the Timeshift GUI is running these snapshots are visible under `/run/timeshift/`.

 Snapshots